Wh1t3Rh1n0/kali-unattended/README.md

 Configuration Options Set By Default
 ------------------------------------
 * Root password: toor
-* Grub is installed to the MBR of the first hard disk.
+* Grub is installed to the MBR of /dev/sda.
 * All files are installed to a single partition that uses the entire disk.